MariamSalamah/Vacation-Tracking-System/README.md

     Redirect Employee to Main VTS Page
-    TODO - Request is placed in a state of pending approval The Details of Request saved into Database end else do:
+    TODO - Request is placed in a state of pending approval The Details of Request saved into Database
+    An email notification is immediately sent to the manager end else do:
         Request Page return DateAndTime(availableVacation)
         TODO - Highlight the incorrect details end

-END FUNCTION
+Step 4:  Login and Authentication for Manager if (managerID is notAuthorized) do:
+    Return "User is not authorized" end else do:
+        Go to VTS Page
+end

+Step 5: Choose Request Pending For Approval
+Request Page return Request(requestDetails)

+Step 6: submitState(approvalState)
+if (approvalState is approved) do:
+    TODO - The internal state of request is changed to approved end else do:
+    TODO - The internal state of request is changed to rejected end
+Step 7: Redirect Employee to Main VTS Page
+TODO - An email notification is immediately sent to the manager END FUNCTION
 ```